syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/17.l3-high-availability/docs.en.md

 ubuntu@observer:~$
 ```

-The reason why we can't ping or even arp virtual IP address, is neutron port security.
+The reason why we can't ping or even arp a virtual IP address, is neutron port security.
 We need to allow this IP address
-on ports, that connect instances `ha_first` and `ha_second` to network 10.200.51.0/24.
+on ports, that connect instances `ha_first` and `ha_second` to the network 10.200.51.0/24.

 First, let's find port IDs: